logologger/Javascript-Course/README.md

 <b>Day 6 </b>: This day we will cover for and do while loop with a simple application (Design awaited).
 We will cover how we can design a simple calculator using javascript.

-<b>Dat 7 </b>: This day we will cover the entire functionality of javascript calculator and how to use switch case in acheiving this.
+<b>Day 7 </b>: This day we will cover the entire functionality of javascript calculator and how to use switch case in acheiving this.

 <b>Day 8 : </b> This day we will cover how we can handle exceptions in Javascript and how the normal flow in javascript happens.How we can debug in chrome console and debugging in javascript happens.